Slip & Fall Injury Attorney

 If you have fallen on someone else’s property and have been injured as a result, you may have the right to pursue a claim for compensation.

 To determine whether you have a claim, the same basic principles apply to slip and fall accidents as do motor vehicle accidents.
 However, you must also prove a few additional elements in order to succeed.
 So, let’s look at the law at work when someone slips and falls.

 Let’s assume someone falls on wooden steps leading to the back entrance of their neighbor’s home.
 One of the steps was improperly secured and came loose when stepped on, and this caused the fall.
-Two major points have to be shown in addition to the law of negligence described in our Automobile Accident section:
+Two major points have to be shown in addition to the law of negligence:

 - Defective Condition: First and foremost, the injured person needs to identify specifically what caused the fall, and the cause of the fall must be from defect on the property.
 In our example, the improperly secured step is the defect that caused the fall.

 - Notice: Second, the property owner must have had notice of the defect, and then failed to correct the problem within a reasonable time after receiving notice.
 In other words, the injured person must establish that the property owner either knew or should have known of the defect that caused the injury, and failed to remedy the defect within a reasonable amount of time prior to the fall.
 In our example, the injured person would have to show the property owner either knew about the improperly secured stair or should have known about this defect, and did nothing to repair it.

 What qualifies as a defective condition on a property?

 A defect on a property is an unreasonably dangerous condition which poses an unreasonable risk of harm to people on the property.
 The determination as to what poses an unreasonable risk of harm depends on the specific circumstances of each case.